along-yundanfengqing/MgmtAppForLinuxMachines_flask/README.md

 #### Step 3.
 Access to web server from your web browser
-Access to `http://ipaddress:5000` from any web browser.
+Access to `http://IPADDRESS:5000` from any web browser.

->If you execute the program on your local machine, _ipaddress_ is localhost or 127.0.0.1
+>If you execute the program on your local machine, _IPADDRESS_ is localhost or 127.0.0.1

 <br>
 **Test containers to be deployed**